git5001/ConnectorAgents/README.md

 # ConnectorAgents

-This is an extension to the Atomic agents framework and and example Application for news fetching.
+This is an extension to the Atomic agents [Atomic Agents GitHub](https://github.com/BrainBlend-AI/atomic-agents) framework and and example Application for news fetching.

 ## News Processing Agent Example